TUDelft-books/CSBB-textbook/book/Quarter2/Week2_3.md

 doing?
 This will build on the previous week's workshop on troubleshooting.

-## Key concepts
+### Key Concepts
 -   Taking the time

 -   Conflicts in it

--   Emotions in it.
+-   Emotions in it

-## Relevant learning goals
+### Relevant Learning Goals

-Critical Thinking
+- Critical thinking

-Research process
+- Research process

-Collaboration
+- Collaboration

-# Group activity of the week
+## Group Activity of the Week
 Students will begin work on their research project.
 They should continue to read articles that will help inform their project as they go.
 Beginning to gather data, consider necessary changes.

+They will also need to decide what journal publication their future article could be submitted to, and find the submission requirements.

-# Discussion Questions
+## Discussion Questions
 -   Why do we do animal research?
 Why shouldn't we?

 -   What are things to consider when using animal models?